sassoftware/sas-container-recipes/docs/wiki/Validating.md

 sas-programming         1/1     1            1           11d
 ```

-**Tip:** Run the command from the directory where the programming.yml file is located.
-For a single image programming-only deployment, the Kubernetes manifests are located at $PWD/run/programming.yml.
-For a multiple image programming-only deployment, the manifests are located at $PWD/builds/multiple/manifests/kubernetes/deployments and for a full deployment, the manifests are located at $PWD/builds/full/manifests/kubernetes/deployments.
-Here is an example of how to run this command against a full build that wrote the manifests to the default manifest directory (This uses the default namespace of sas-viya but to know for sure which namespace to use, look at the yaml file in builds/\<type\>/kubernetes/namespace):
+Here is an example for validating running images for a full build (multiple containers).
+In this example, the default namespace and manifests directory are shown: sas-viya and builds/full/manifests/kubernetes/deployments/, repectively.

 ```
-kubectl -n sas-vya get -f builds/full/jrg-d1315-09nxn4/kubernetes/deployments/
+kubectl -n sas-viya get -f builds/full/manifests/kubernetes/deployments/
 ```

+**Tips:**
+- The default directory for a multiple build, the default manifests directory is $PWD/builds/multiple/manifests/kubernetes/deployments.
+- To find the namespace, look at the related yaml file in builds/\<type\>/kubernetes/namespace

 If you do not get the results that you expect, run the following command to enable the DEBUG option to provide more information: